 Cheryl's responsibilities involve training and implementation of the Protection and Advocacy for Beneficiaries of Social Security (PABSS) program.
 She has extensive experience and expertise in the Client Assistance Program (CAP), Vocational Rehabilitation (VR), return-to-work issues (including job placement, Supported Employment, and job [reasonable] accommodations), and Social Security - including the Ticket to Work and Work Incentives Improvement Act.
 To this end, she was appointed last Fall by President Bush to serve on the Ticket to Work and Work Incentives Advisory Committee.
 Cheryl has also worked in coalition with national groups on issues around Workforce Investment and the development of "One-Stops," Temporary Assistance for Needy Families (TANF) and Welfare to Work, and other employment-related initiatives.
 She has over 18 years of experience working with people with disabilities and has conducted trainings for P&As and CAP on substantive CAP/VR, TANF, and Social Security issues.

-David joined the NDRN staff in January 2010.
-David is responsible for all aspects of organizational communication including publications and reports, web content and media relations.
-He also provides training and technical assistance on communication matters to the P&A/CAP network and manages the communications listserv.
-Previously David served as Communications Director at Americans for Democratic Action and on the staff of National Stonewall Democrats.
+David is responsible for all aspects of NDRN's communication including media relations, web content, social media, publications and reports.
+He also provides training and technical assistance on communication matters to the P&A/CAP network, manages the communication listserv and coordinates the external relations committee.

 As the Governance and Fiscal Management Specialist Polly Aris Stamatopoulos provides technical assistance on governance and fiscal management issues.
 Polly has worked in all areas of resources development and non-profit management since 1991.
 She has served as consultant to and held management positions at numerous local and national non-profit organizations where she has worked with and trained organizational leadership on fundraising, governance, fiscal management, and short and long term planning related matters.
 Polly has chosen to work with organizations that help her pursue her personal and professional goaladvocating for the under-servedand has extensive experience working with and on behalf of people with mental illness, people who are deaf or hard of hearing, people with disabilities, and people who are poor and/or homeless.